jlpscampos/Ensemble_EMD_significance_test/README.md

 * (1) Given the time series' signal to noise ratio, it creates n amounts of surrogate time series and then, evaluates the EEMD and the significance test.
 * (2) Given a signal with observational uncertainty previoulsy simulated, it evaluates the EEMD and the significance test (Suitable for paleoclimatic data).

-This project uses some built in matlab functions.
+This project uses some builtin matlab functions.
 So, it is advisable to run this project with matlab versions after R2017a.

 ## How to run ##